-In general, the chemical resistance of these materials are superior to most other families of plastics.
+In general, the chemical resistance of these materials is superior to most other families of plastics.
 This “chemically inert” characteristic is closely allied to their superior performance in ultra-pure environments.
 The chemical inertness varies between the fluoropolymers.
 The fully fluorinated resins such as PTFE, FEP, PFA and MFA exhibit chemical inertness to a wider range of chemicals than do the partially fluorinated polymers such as CTFE (or PCTFE) and ECTFE.
 A better property in one or two areas is accompanied by a diminished property in others (for example PTFE is better than PVDF in chemical resistance but it has lower mechanical properties at normal ambient temperatures.
 Fully fluorinated polymers (Perfluoropolymers) such as PTFE, FEP and PFA offer better thermal (higher use temperature) and chemical resistance properties than their partially fluorinated counterparts like ECTFE or PCTFE.
 However, partially fluorinated resins possess better mechanical properties, such as tensile strength, toughness, abrasion and cut-through resistance at ambient temperatures.

 The flex modulus of PVDF tubing makes it considerably more rigid than Polytetrafluoroethylene, for example; however, it has higher tensile strength at ambient temperatures.

 The selection of a resin for a specific use is based on criteria for that application; for example permeability at the use temperature may be a critical requirement and may override other features such as chemical resistance and tensile strength.
 In each case the choice of material is made by comparing the key property requirements and, of course, cost (see Property chart).

 The chemical resistance properties of PTFE (also PFA, MFA and FEP is so broad that its use is not recommended for only a limited list of chemicals. (see Chemical Resistance).
 All of these fluoropolymers are generally acceptable for a wide variety of industrial and commercial applications.
 Due to lack of additives and extreme chemical inertness these materials also qualify for ultrapure applications, such as using deionized (DI) water in the semiconductor, biological and pharmaceutical industries.

-of Fabrication on PTFE, FEP and PFA properties
+of Fabrication on PTFE, FEP and PFA tubing